stffrdhrn/or1k-utils/readme.md

 This is a simple tool for building a linux initramfs  image that can boot on openrisc systems.

+Currently this contains binaries built with or1k-gcc 5.4.0 for:
+ - BusyBox 1.26.0
+ - musl libc 1.1.16
+ - strace 4.13

 ### Building
 Just run the `build.sh` script.
 The script will pull in a few resources to build the initramfs.